colonial-heritage/data-models/actors/rdf.md

 # Date of death
 ####################

-# MD5 of original IRI of person + 'datedeath'
+# MD5 of original IRI of actor + 'datedeath'
 <https://n2t.net/ark:/27023/f6655931570be44a9fd264f33ed135a0>
     a crm:E52_Time-Span ;
     crm:P82a_begin_of_the_begin "1889-05"^^xsd:gYearMonth ;